Smith details pressures of being No. 1 pick with 49ers

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-Smith revealed how much pressure he put on himself in an attempt to live up to the legendary quarterbacks who preceeded him in San Francisco.
+Smith revealed how much pressure he put on himself in an attempt to live up to the legendary quarterbacks who preceded him in San Francisco.

 "I felt like I had to be Joe Montana, Steve Young and Peyton Manning as the No. 1 pick for the San Francisco 49ers," Smith detailed.
 "It was a lot.
 I felt like I had to be perfect.
 I struggled with that my first few years, walking onto a field on eggshells.
 Trying not to make any mistakes.
 I got to be perfect, it was every day at practice, in the meeting rooms, kind of became my own worst enemy.